stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 of these hideous monstrosities by means of human sacrifices offered up in a very curious manner which Charging Buffalo did not care to describe.

-  Zamacona was held spellbound by the Indian&rsquo;s tale, and at once resolved to accept his guidance to the cryptic doorway in the ravine.
+  Zamacona was held spellbound by the Indian's tale, and at once resolved to accept his guidance to the cryptic doorway in the ravine.
 He did not believe the accounts of strange ways attributed by legend to the hidden people, for the experiences of the party had been such as to disillusion one regarding native myths of unknown lands; but he did feel that some sufficiently marvellous field of riches and adventure must indeed lie beyond the weirdly carved passages in the earth.
-At first he thought of persuading Charging Buffalo to tell his story to Coronado&mdash;offering to shield him against any effects of the leader&rsquo;s testy scepticism&mdash;but later he decided that a lone adventure would be better.
+At first he thought of persuading Charging Buffalo to tell his story to Coronado--offering to shield him against any effects of the leader's testy scepticism--but later he decided that a lone adventure would be better.
 If he had no aid, he would not have to share anything he found; but might perhaps become a great discoverer and owner of fabulous riches.
-Success would make him a greater figure than Coronado himself&mdash;perhaps a greater figure than anyone else in New Spain, including even the mighty viceroy Don Antonio de Mendoza.
+Success would make him a greater figure than Coronado himself--perhaps a greater figure than anyone else in New Spain, including even the mighty viceroy Don Antonio de Mendoza.